-Decluttering – what could be a better way to start the New Year than to rid your life of the piles of unwanted stuff you currently trip over, walk around, knock off shelves or jam into already over-full drawers?
+Decluttering – it can be immensely satisfying to rid your life of the piles of unwanted stuff you currently trip over, walk around, knock off shelves or jam into already over-full drawers.
 The only problem is … you’re not the only one living in your house.
 Your partner also shares your living space – and your bedroom – and you know, from bitter experience, they have no intention of ever decluttering.
 If you’re in this situation, the only thing to do is to forget the helpful internet sites which suggest tactful ways to bring your partner on board, and tackle the situation solo-and-sneaky.
 Here’s how to go about it:

 You may think you know your partner inside out but can you rattle off their 3 favourite pairs of footwear?
 Their favourite carry bag, running shorts and beach towel?
 Do you know which of their six toothbrushes they reach for each morning, or if they still use any of the five camping espresso-makers they have rattling round in the boot of the car?
 The fact is, most of us are creatures of habit – we use only what is within sight.
 Hoarders, especially, tend to be lazy.
 They won’t go looking for what is difficult to find – which means they almost certainly won’t miss it when it’s not there!